Road trip: First road trips by automobile

-Her official reason was that she wanted to visit her mother but unofficially she intended to generate publicity for her husband's invention (which had only been used on short test drives before), which succeeded as the automobile took off greatly afterward and the Benz's family business eventually evolved into the present-day Mercedes-Benz company.

-Presently there is a dedicated signposted scenic route in Baden-Württemberg called the Bertha Benz Memorial Route to commemorate her historic first road trip.
+The official reason for the trip was to visit her mother; in reality, she intended to generate publicity for her husband's invention.
+The Benz family business would eventually evolve into the present-day Mercedes-Benz company.
+The route she drove is now a designated scenic route in Baden-Württemberg called the Bertha Benz Memorial Route.

-First road trip in North America
+Early road trips in North America

 The first successful North American transcontinental trip by automobile took place in 1903 and was piloted by H. Nelson Jackson and Sewall K. Crocker, accompanied by a dog named Bud.
 The trip was completed using a 1903 Winton Touring Car, dubbed "Vermont" by Jackson.
-The trip took a total of 63 days between San Francisco and New York, costing US$8,000.
+The trip took 63 days between San Francisco and New York, costing US$8,000.
 The total cost included items such as food, gasoline, lodging, tires, parts, other supplies, and the cost of the Winton.

+The Ocean to Ocean Automobile Endurance Contest was a road trip from New York City to Seattle in June, 1909.
+The winning car took 23 days to complete the trip.

 The first woman to cross the American landscape by car was Alice Huyler Ramsey with three female passengers in 1909.
 Ramsey left from Hell's Gate in Manhattan, New York and traveled 59 days to San Francisco, California.

 Ramsey was followed in 1910 by Blanche Stuart Scott, who is often mistakenly cited as the first woman to make the cross-country journey by automobile East-to-West (but was a true pioneer in aviation).

+Widely publicized summer road trips by Henry Ford, Thomas Edison, and Harvey Firestone popularized to Americans the idea of driving a car to a new and faraway place rather than for frequent in-town destinations like work, church, friends, and family.
+The trips also sometimes included naturalist John Burroughs and presidents of the United States Warren Harding, Calvin Coolidge, and Herbert Hoover.

+The 1919 Motor Transport Corps convoy was a road trip by approximately 300 United States Army personnel from Washington, DC to San Francisco.
+Dwight Eisenhower was a participant.
+81 vehicles began the trip which took 62 days to complete, overcoming numerous mechanical and road condition problems.
+Eisenhower's report about this trip led to an understanding that improving cross-country highways was important to national security and economic development.